 The 60 hour live section of our Initial Certification course is 6 days.
 Each live day begins at 8 am and ends at 5 pm.
 The day is 9 straight hours, no lunch break, and short periodic breaks are provided.

 This class is provided as a webinar.
-See the registration page for details.

 Why choose Community Care Options for your RCFE Administrator class?

 We’ve been teaching RCFE continuing education and initial certification for over 20 years.
 Tom Cullen and his trainers have real world experience as administrators, marketers, and managers in this profession.

 You will receive current and relevant information that will increase your knowledge base, prepare you for your exam, and get you ready to be an Administrator.
 You will also receive a current sample exam to study.

 We can prepare your License Application, if you are opening a facility.